bluenviron/mediamtx/README.md

 <br>

-_MediaMTX_ (formerly _rtsp-simple-server_) is a ready-to-use and zero-dependency real-time media server and media proxy that allows to publish, read, proxy, record and playback video and audio streams.
+_MediaMTX_ is a ready-to-use and zero-dependency real-time media server and media proxy that allows to publish, read, proxy, record and playback video and audio streams.
 It has been conceived as a "media router" that routes media streams from one end to the other.

 Live streams can be published to the server with: